soyRex-codes/Computer_Networks/progassg2/README.txt

       Once you enter the url on another hostdevice browser, you should sucessfully see the contents of the requested file. other case, user wrong file name to get the 404 file not found error.

-e.
+d.
 Modifications to the Code:
  -->   from socket import *  modifying to import socket  #modifying this piece of code since it is causing issue with when i try to get my host ipaddress

        --> while #Creating a TCP server socket